30+ Fun Bay Area Holiday Activities and Events (2025)

 Fairmont Gingerbread House, San Francisco

 You can even book events inside the gingerbread house, like holiday tea or a private dinner.
-These events of course cost $$$, but would be unique experiences.
+These events, of course, cost $$$, but would be unique experiences.

 Location: 950 Mason Street, San Francisco, California 94108